Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/index.rst

 =============================

-In this tutorial, you are going to get familiar with how to implement a sponsored transaction mechanism in a smart contract, how to sign messages in a wallet and verify the signature in the smart contract, how to send a transaction from a backend server to the blockchain, and how to connect your |mw-gen2| via walletConnect to the frontend.
+In this tutorial, you are going to get familiar with how to implement a sponsored transaction mechanism in a smart contract, how to sign messages in a wallet and verify the signature in the smart contract, how to send a transaction from a back-end server to the blockchain, and how to connect your |mw-gen2| via walletConnect to the frontend.

 The dApp consists of three components that you will explore as part of this tutorial: